 Groups will be small, a maximum of 10 people.
 Sitting comfortably in chairs or on cushions, in the shade beneath the leafy trellis, your host will lead a series of guided meditations designed to strengthen attentional focus, open awareness to our present moment experience, and nourish the natural reservoir of loving kindness and compassion that we all have within us.

 - The sessions are open to any guest of City Garden.
-You may attend as many days as you like.

 - One-on-one instruction is also available upon request.
 Price: 30 euros per one hour session.